Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 The sociability of Mekong Bobtail spreads to other animals, and enjoy the company of other dogs, as well as other cats.
 The presence of other animals in the home is an option to be seriously considered by any owner who has to be away for long periods of time each day., since it is a breed of cat that does not tolerate loneliness.
 On the other hand, coexistence with small rodents or reptiles should be avoided, since his hunting instinct can overcome his good manners at any moment.

 On the other hand, the Mekong Bobtail easily adapts to a new environment, and traveling by car with your cat should not be a problem.
-Therefore, they are an ideal option for those who move regularly or want to take their cat on vacation.
+So, they are an ideal option for those who move regularly or want to take their cat on vacation.

 Active and athletic, to the Mekong Bobtail he loves to run around the house, jump on the furniture and perch on the closet.
 With this energy level, ideally they should have access to the outdoors, where they can run and have fun before returning to their owner to rest quietly.
-However, can live in a flat, as long as his owner makes sure he gets enough exercise by playing with him often, or even taking him out on a leash.
+But, can live in a flat, as long as his owner makes sure he gets enough exercise by playing with him often, or even taking him out on a leash.

 If you have free access to the outside, it is recommended to put a necklace with a locket in which your name and phone number appear, In addition, of course, of the essential identification of the cat by chip or tattoo.
 In effect, although he is very close to his master and wants nothing more than to return to his side, his curiosity and the fact that he likes the company of humans can take him away from home; the risk is that you realize too late that you don't know how to get home